Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/voting/voting-dapp.rst

 .. note::

-    Check that your |bw| is connected to the testnet (screenshots shown in workflow 1) or a testnet node (workflow 2) and not to mainnet or stagenet.
+    Check that your |bw| is connected to the testnet and not to mainnet.

 You completed the local front end setup.
 You are running your own local dApp now.
 If you want, you can compare it with Concordium's
 `voting dApp <https://voting.testnet.concordium.com/>`_ hosted on testnet.
 You can use your |bw|